 - Because you don’t know exactly what your customers are going to need, you tend to order more of the longer parts.
 Then you cut them down to size as needed, wasting material, labor, and time.

 Believe it or not, not all relationships with suppliers are like this!

-By studying consumption rates, your supplier can determine ahead of time what you need.
+By studying consumption rates using vendor-managed inventory, your supplier can determine ahead of time what you need.
 This way you receive not so many components that they waste space and start rusting, and not too few to run dry before the next shipment.

 Is your demand more project-based, or fairly linear?
 Does your need spike at a certain time of year?
 There are other techniques a metal forming company can use to satisfy these needs, but we’ll get to them in a bit.